Target-based vs. Phenotype-based Drug Discovery (PDD)

 - Phenotypic profiling: Data generation and collection using optimized relevant assays (e.g., behavioral, metabolic) and transcriptional analysis.

-- Understand the mechanism of action: Analyzed data delivers information about molecular targets, biochemical pathways, and other MoAs.
+- Understand the mechanism of actions: Analyzed data delivers information about molecular targets, biochemical pathways, and other MoAs.

 Other Services and Testing